billg-splunk/javashop-otel/README.md

 # We will call this Debugging 101, the Line by Line method aka the "NoT FuN method..."

+Without anything to go on other than "BAD FUNCTION" a Developer must then look at code visually line by line and in possible run it in a debugger and execute line by line.

+We will do the visual inspection mehtod next.

 If your using Nano: